Grayson Perry: Writing and lectures

 Perry was an arts correspondent for The Times, writing a weekly column until October 2007.

 Perry gave the 2013 BBC Reith Lectures.
 In a series of talks titled Playing to the Gallery, he considered the state of art in the 21st century.
 The individual lectures, titled "Democracy Has Bad Taste", "Beating the Bounds", "Nice Rebellion, Welcome In!" and "I Found Myself in the Art World", were broadcast in October and November 2013 on BBC Radio 4 and the BBC World Service.
 He expanded the lectures into a book, Playing to the Gallery: Helping Contemporary Art in its Struggle to Be Understood (2014).

 He guest edited an issue of New Statesman in 2014, entitled "The Great White Male Issue".

 In 2017 Perry gave the inaugural Orwell Lecture in the North for The Orwell Foundation, entitled "I've read all the academic texts on empathy".

-Exhibitions

-Solo exhibitions

-Guerrilla Tactics, Stedelijk Museum Amsterdam, Amsterdam, 2002; Barbican Art Gallery, Barbican Centre, London, September–November 2002.